Magento SEO for 2020: Tips for Extensions, Hosting, Design & More

 Measuring and Testing

-Of course, the most important part of your SEO strategy is going to measuring (everything) and testing (everything).
+Of course, the most important part of your SEO strategy is measuring (everything) and testing (everything).
 Magento is no exception.
 Vital uses Google Analytics for measuring traffic and engagement, events, and conversion tracking.
 Out of the box, Magento has a fairly nice integration with Google Analytics, however, for Magento 2 we recommend the Actionable Google Analytics extension from Tatvic.
 This is going to allow you to use the enhanced eCommerce features, which is a must-have for understanding user behavior.

 When it comes to testing, we do everything through Google Website Optimizer.
 There are a ton of great paid tools out there, but Google’s tool does everything you need it to do for your Magento 2 site.
 Just make sure you get Tag Manager installed, and all of your testing will easy as pie.